Nabeel-Shehzad/stripe_payment/README.md

 ## Installation
 Explain how to install and set up your project.
 Include steps like:

-1. Clone the repository: `git clone `
+1. Clone the repository: `git clone https://github.com/Nabeel-Shehzad/stripe_payment.git`
-2. Change directory to the project folder: `cd stripe_payment`
+2. Change the directory to the project folder: `cd stripe_payment`
 3. Install dependencies: `flutter pub get`

 ## Usage